 Lambros Kallianiotis is a senior technology leader skilled at managing change in complex environments with experience leading Agile teams for delivery of digital technology solutions.
 Most recently, Lambros has been driving the delivery of Digital iD™ within the Digital Delivery Centre of Australia Post.
 Prior to this Lambros focused on building passionate Agile teams at ANZ where he led the mobile technology team.

-Scrum Master, Program Coach, Senior Consultant, Elabor8
+Scrum Master, Program Coach, Lead Consultant, Elabor8

 Sponsored by Elabor8

-A Senior Consultant at Elabor8, Alyce Katsanos has spent the last 12 months working in the Insurance and Financial Services sectors.
+A Lead Consultant at Elabor8, Alyce Katsanos has spent the last 12 months working in the Insurance and Financial Services sectors.
 Her admittedly unusual career trajectory, from piano teacher, to technical writer, to Agile practitioner, brings a unique perspective and set of skills to coaching.